patrickfnielsen/OpenNetworkStatus/README.md

 On every new install, a user will be created with the username ***admin*** and password ***password***, the first thing you should do is to change this password to something else.
 See the API section for how to change the password.

-All POST/PUT requests - and GET requests to the authentication endpoint - should be authorized with a JWT token in the authorization header.
+All POST/PUT requests - and GET requests to the user endpoint - should be authorized with a JWT token in the authorization header.

 ## Metric Providers:
 The project currently only comes with 1 build in provider: DataDog.